 Cat’s work – and life – is strongly influenced by story, storycarrying and storytelling – from the personal to the mythic, the individual to the collective.
 She is never-endingly curious about how we might embody story and metaphor, how we can re-story ourselves and re-vivify our imaginations in what her teacher Martin Shaw has called the current “pandemic of the literal”.

 In 2015, Cat began facilitating at LISPA (later arthaus.berlin), teaching across the breadth of the MA/MFA pedagogy and, later on, on the BA Acting course at Cours Florent Berlin, teaching foundational and applied breathing and voice techniques.
 She is a guest lecturer for a number of other schools, programmes and workshops.
 Her work draws on: different aspects of the LeCoq pedagogy; the practice and philosophy of Tai Chi; the principles and performative forms of puppetry and storytelling; and her practices as a dramaturg.
-She is constantly developing her facilitation work, now focusing on ongoing cross-arts professional training and workshops/alternative formats alongside performances to give audiences a different access to performance/performers.
+She is constantly developing and evolving her facilitation work: see the Research & Teaching page for more details.

 Cat took her training and early experience in directing (on the Young Vic Director’s Programme, London) and channeled it into what seemed more precise: working as a dramaturg.
 She dramaturgs primarily for nonverbal theatre and dance and seeks to integrate the various elements of a process: including the dynamics and interplay between the personal, interpersonal and artistic/transpersonal elements that are in each creative process.